List of Attendees

 Ladies' Committee

 The Ladies' Committee appointed sub-committees that were formed for making arrangements for the statehood celebration.
-The appointments were:
+The appointments were as follows: